Isio Group Ltd and Isio Services Ltd

-7. Do we share personal data with third parties?
+6. Do we share personal data with third parties?

 the data we entrust to them.
 We may engage with several or all of the following

 - Parties that support us as we provide our services (e.g., providers of

-- Our professional advisers, including lawyers, auditors and
+- Our professional advisers (including but not limited to lawyers, auditors and

 - Payment services providers.